argoproj/argo-cd/docs/operator-manual/app-any-namespace.md

 Some manual steps will need to be performed by the Argo CD administrator in order to enable this feature.

-One additional advantage of adopting applications in any namespace is to allow end-users to configure notifications for their Argo CD application in the namespace where Argo CD application is running in.
-See notifications [namespace based configuration](notifications/index.md#namespace-based-configuration) page for more information.
+!!! note
+    This feature is considered beta as of now.
+Some of the implementation details may change over the course of time until it is promoted to a stable status.
+We will be happy if early adopters use this feature and provide us with bug reports and feedback.

 ## Prerequisites

 ### Cluster-scoped Argo CD installation

 This feature can only be enabled and used when your Argo CD is installed as a cluster-wide instance, so it has permissions to list and manipulate resources on a cluster scope.
-It will not work with an Argo CD installed in namespace-scoped mode.
+It will *not* work with an Argo CD installed in namespace-scoped mode.

 ### Switch resource tracking method